SAKryukov/dotnet-solution-structure/articles/article0.md

 The [title image on top of the present article](#image-title) symbolizes the merging of dictionaries, the help provided to the readers, and different ways to take.
 Also, the mess of characters of various writing systems suggests the importance of globalization and localization.

+All the approaches presented here are productive, if the right way is taken, and the right way is the one most suitable to the development goals of a particular project.

-In the solution, there are many techniques I'm using for the very firt time, and I would greatly appreciate any suggestions, advice, and criticism.
+In the solution, there are many techniques I've developed recently and using them for the very first time, and I would greatly appreciate any suggestions, advice, and criticism.